Cryopexy & Laser Photocoagulation

 - Dr. Sandip Mitra has more than 20 years of experience and a fellow of the Royal College of Surgeons in Edinburgh and London.
 He specializes in Ophthalmology and performs the following surgeries: LASIK, Macular Degeneration Surgery, Vitrectomy and more.
 His Medical practice has been associated with various reputed hospitals in the United Arab Emirates, Australia and the U.K. During his career, Dr. Sandip Mitra has performed more than 10,000 refractive procedures, 30,000 cataract surgeries, and 10,000 corneal grafts.

-- Dr. Sivakami A Pai is a Vitreo-retinal surgeon with 20 years of experience in Ophthalmology.
-She is expert in medical and surgical management of Vitreo-retinal diseases.
-She has been practicing in UAE since 9 years and worked in reputed government and private hospitals.
+- Dr. Sivakami A Pai is a Vitreo-retinal surgeon with 25 years of experience in Ophthalmology.
+She is expert in medical, surgical management of Vitreo-retinal diseases, cataract surgeries, ocular trauma, UVEA and ROP.
+She has been practicing in UAE for last 14 years and worked in reputed government and private hospitals.

 - Dr. Gurdeep Singh, originally from India, graduated with a Bachelor degree in Medicine with honors.
 After finishing a three-year ophthalmology residency followed by a fellowship in Pediatric ophthalmology and strabismus at the Aravind Eye Hospital the largest eye care system in the world.
 After finishing his fellowship he joined as a medical consultant in Pediatric Ophthalmology and Strabismus in Aravind Eye Hospital where he held a teaching post and gained advanced experience in Pediatric Ophthalmology and Strabismus and adult Laser Cataract surgery and Laser Lacrimal surgery.